-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; with respect to Proposal 2 regarding advisory approval for the compensation of the Company's named executive officers, votes "For," "Against", abstentions and broker non-votes; and for the proposal to ratify the Audit Committee's selection of Ernst & Young LLP as our independent registered public accounting firm, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
-Abstentions will be counted towards the vote total for Proposals 2 and 3, and will have the same effect as "Against" votes.
-Broker non-votes will be counted towards the presence of a quorum but will not be counted towards the vote total for any proposal.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; with respect to Proposal 2 regarding advisory approval for the compensation of the Company's named executive officers, votes "For," "Against", abstentions and broker non-votes; with respect to Proposal 3 regarding the amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock, votes "For," "Against", abstentions and, if applicable, broker non-votes; with respect to Proposal 4 regarding the approval of the stock option exchange program, votes "For," "Against", abstentions and broker non-votes; for the proposal to ratify the Audit Committee's selection of Ernst & Young LLP as our independent registered public accounting firm, votes "For" and "Against," abstentions and, if applicable, broker non-votes; and with respect to Proposal 6 regarding the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3, votes "For," "Against", abstentions and, if applicable, broker non-votes.
+Abstentions will be counted towards the vote total for Proposals 2, 3, 4, 5 and 6, and will have the same effect as "Against" votes.
+Broker non-votes will have the same effect as "Against" votes.